 While deeply connected to the historical experience of the Jewish people, we find a profound sense of belonging in our contemporary communities as well.
 This connection often leads to increased ritual observance and experimentation with the ritual rhythms of Jewish life.
 We find meaning in rediscovering the richness of traditional ritual and creating new observances which respond to our contemporary communal and personal cycles.

-Reconstructionist communities are characterized by their respect for such core values as democratic process, pluralism, and accessibility.
-In this way, they create participatory, inclusive, egalitarian communities committed to exploring Jewish life with dedication, warmth and enthusiasm.
+Like other communities that embrace Reconstructing Judaism, CBY is characterized by our respect for such core values as democratic process, social justice, and inclusion.
+In this way, they create participatory, egalitarian communities committed to exploring Jewish life with dedication, warmth and enthusiasm.

 Please join us!